 Even after you've found a more affordable place to live in Texas, moving there can be expensive.
 By working with a Clever Partner Agent, you'll have an expert in your corner and you may be able to take advantage of Clever Cash Back.

-When you buy a home with a Clever agent, you might be eligible for up to 0.5% cash back to use on anything you want.
+When you buy a home with a Clever agent, you might be eligible for cash back to use on anything you want.
 For the average home value of $187,200, you'd pocket $936 to help you move (or splurge on a great housewarming gift for yourself).

 Located in the Great Plains, Post has small town, family-friendly vibe.
 Unemployment is low and the town has had strong job growth recently.
 Restored historic buildings, small shops, and restaurants line the main street.